ros-navigation/navigation2/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 * I wrote unit tests that cover 90%+ of changes and extensively tested on my physical robot platform in production for 1 week
-* I wrote unit tests and tested in simulation for 10 minutes -->
+* I wrote unit tests and tested in simulation for 10 minutes
+* Performed linting validation using pre-commit run --all or colcon test -->

 ---